 Allied Health represents a diverse interprofessional group of clinicians who work across all settings at Barwon Health, within numerous programs, services and speciality clinics.
 Some of the allied health professions include physiotherapy, occupational therapy, speech pathology, dietetics, social work, podiatry, psychology, audiology, exercise physiology and spiritual care.

-Across-the-board involvement facilitates allied health to undertake and implement research to improve service delivery and patient-centred care.
-To achieve this we are developing the capability and capacity of allied health clinicians to undertake research and enhance our potential for transformative projects, aligning with the Barwon Health Research Strategic Plan.
+Across-the-board involvement facilitates Allied Health to undertake and implement research to improve service delivery and patient-centred care.
+To achieve this we are developing the capability and capacity of Allied Health professionals to undertake research and enhance our potential for transformative projects, aligning with the Barwon Health Research Strategic Plan.

-Many allied health clinicians are engaged in collaborative research teams and are integrated within research units such as B-CORE.
+Many Allied Health professionals are engaged in collaborative research teams and are integrated within research units such as B-CORE.

 • Health services research (to provide insight into how health services, programs and clinicians can deliver care in the safest, most effective, efficient and consumer-centred way)

-• Translation research (i.e. translating research into practice on a systems level and measuring translation outcomes)
+• Translation research (translating research into practice on a systems level and measuring translation outcomes)

 • Clinical research